Postgraduate Courses in Flood and Coastal Risk Management

 Who is it for?

-The course will provide essential practical skills for a wide range of professionals and organisations including:
+The course provides essential practical skills for practitioners and organisations including:

 - National agencies such as the Scottish Environmental Protection Agency, Environment Agency, Natural Resources Wales, Rivers Agency Northern Ireland and the Office of Public Works in Ireland.